 Browns Valley’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Being a small town, Browns Valley does not have a public transit system used by locals to get to and from work.
+Browns Valley is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Browns Valley citizens is a little higher than the average for US cities and towns: 23.31% of adults in Browns Valley have at least a bachelor's degree.
+The population of Browns Valley overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Browns Valley, 21.48% have at least a bachelor's degree.

 Browns Valley is a very ethnically-diverse town.
 The people who call Browns Valley home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Browns Valley residents report their race to be White, followed by Asian.
 Important ancestries of people in Browns Valley include German, English, Irish, Portuguese, and European.